vsemyonoff/cmaketpl/examples/README.md

-Each example can be compiled as standalone project but need to install toplevel project first.
+Each example can be compiled as standalone project but need to run 'configure' script first.